zakvarty/reading_record/README.md

 # Reading record :book:
 This is where I record the books I read each year and the books I might like to read in the future.

+## Currently reading 📖
+- Circe - Madeline Miller
+- Eating Animals - Jonathan Saffran Foer

 ## TBR
 - How to do nothing - Jenny Odell
 - The windup bird chronicle - Haruki Murakami
-- Circe - Madeline Miller
-- Eating Animals - Jonathan Saffran Foer
 - Dune Messiah - Frank Herbert
 - Her Body and Other Parties - Carmen Maria Machado
 - Something wicked this way comes - Ray Bradbury